Do the Digit Insurance

 Note: In the case of triplets or twins, any parent or legal guardian can open three accounts.

-With eligibility comes the documentation of the Sukanya Samriddhi Yojana Scheme.
-Following is a list of the required documents to open this account.
+Eligibility requires documentation of the Sukanya Samriddhi Yojana Scheme.
+The following is a list of the required documents to open this account.

 • Birth certificate of the girl child